-The mission of the Vietnam Vascular Anomalies Center (VAC) is to care for underserved children and to promote mutual learning, education, and research between Vietnamese and US physicians and other healthcare providers in the diagnosis and treatment of vascular anomalies, pigmented birthmarks, scars and wounds.
+The mission of the Vietnam Vascular Anomalies Center (VAC) is to care for underserved children and to promote collaboration in education and research between Vietnamese and US physicians and other healthcare providers in the diagnosis and treatment of vascular anomalies, pigmented birthmarks, scars and wounds.

 The Vietnam VAC is seeking funds to meet its broader goals in the next 5 years.
 Your donation is greatly appreciated!

 Current state of treatment for vascular anomalies in Vietnam

 - No specialized medical care for children with vascular birth defects in Southeast Asia

 - Underdeveloped diagnostic and treatment modalities for these lesions